Compost Ambassador is a new training program offered by University of Illinois Extension.

 The four 2-hour sessions cover Composting Basics, Usage, Quality, and Municipal and Community Composting.
 The training includes an optional field trip to a commercial composting facility and a one-time volunteer opportunity to participate in a Community Compost Collection to share your new knowledge and make an immediate impact by removing organic materials from the waste stream.

 Topics covered include:

-- How to join composting movements in your local community
+How to join composting movements in your local community; and

-Class meets online via Zoom 4 times on a weekday evening from 6:00 p.m. to 8:00 p.m.
-Attendance at and participation in these lectures is expected.
-Dedication to course materials outside of class time is expected.
-The optional in-person volunteer opportunity and optional field trip will scheduled for a Saturday.
+Class meets online via Zoom on a weekday evening.
+Attendance at and participation in these lectures and dedication to course materials outside of class time is expected.
+The optional in-person volunteer opportunity and field trip will be scheduled for a Saturday.